nus-cs2103-AY2324S2/ip/README.md

 - SUPER friendly to use

 All you need to do is,
-1. download it from
+1. clone the repo from [here](https://github.com/taeewonnn/ip)
-2. double click it
-3. add your tasks
+2. add your tasks
 4. let it manage for you :grinning:

 And it's **FREE**!